-To establish a more complete picture of the biological diversity and ecological value of older, hardwood forest in Indiana, the Indiana Forest Alliance is partnering with the Hoosier Environmental Council and other environmental groups to conduct a comprehensive inventory of flora and fauna in a 900-acre tract of the backcountry area of the Morgan-Monroe and Yellowwood State Forests.
+To establish a more complete picture of the biological diversity and ecological value of older, hardwood forests in Indiana, the Indiana Forest Alliance partnered with the Hoosier Environmental Council and other environmental groups to conduct a comprehensive inventory of flora and fauna in a 900-acre tract of the backcountry area of the Morgan-Monroe and Yellowwood State Forests.
 This baseline survey of all of the life in a tract of our state forests is the first one that has ever been done in our state forests or the national forests.

 This multi-year inventory is known as an “Ecoblitz” — to distinguish itself from a more rapid, short-term Bioblitz.
-Its objectives are not only to establish what animals and plants are surviving in this deep forest but also, when possible, to document how well they are surviving.
+Its objectives are not only to establish what animals and plants survive in this deep forest but also, when possible, to document how well they are surviving.